mysticfall/alleycat-reactive/README.md

 counter.word = "Supercalifragilisticexpialidocious!"

 print(counter.count) # Prints "The word has 35 letter(s)".
-Wait, did you actuallyy count that?
+Wait, did you actually count that?
 ```

 But what if you want to use other Rx operators, like `scan` or `merge`?
 In that case,